jeffrey31033/sales-analysis-in-retail-store/README.md

          y = 'Difference between average sales between Holiday and Normal Day')
 ```

-Next, I want to understand whether type of store will have any impact on top 10 average sales given by departments.
-The result indiated that the top 10 sales of department are different given by the type of store.
+Next, I want to understand whether the type of stores will have any impact on top 10 average sales given by departments.
+The result indiated that the top 10 sales of department of products are different given by the type of store.
 <br>
 <br>
 <img width="460" alt="Top 10 Sales of Department Given by Different Type of Store" src="https://github.com/jeffrey31033/sales-analysis-in-retail-store/assets/149200070/245f41dc-8be0-4ffb-8700-23969f770577">